John McLaughlin (host): Media career

-After leaving the White House, McLaughlin worked with his wife Ann in public relations and in 1980 became a weekend radio host on WRC-AM in Washington, D.C.
-Eventually he was fired from that job.
+On leaving the White House, McLaughlin and Ann Dore founded a "public affairs and media relations consulting firm", he became Washington editor and a columnist for the National Review magazine (a role he would continue into the early The McLaughlin Group era), and he broke into radio in 1980 as a talk show and call-in host on WRC-AM (in Washington, D.C.).
+His Washington Post obituary states that he was fired "a year into [that last] gig, 'reportedly for talking too much and taking too few calls'".

-He then went on to write for National Review and to host The McLaughlin Group, which premiered in 1982.
+Beginning in 1982, McLaughlin began hosting a newly conceived television program, The McLaughlin Group, on WRC-TV, a station that operated alongside his earlier AM radio employer, and this "political chat show... [was] unrecognizable" by standards at that time.
 The television show brought together four political commentators, usually two conservatives and two liberals, with McLaughlin seated in the middle.
-McLaughlin was known for his loud and forceful style of presentation, usually stating his opinion in an apodictic manner and often cutting off other panelists by declaring their opinion "Wrong!" or putting a question to the panel, listening to other opinions, before finally giving his opinion as "the correct answer".
+McLaughlin was known for his loud and forceful style of presentation, usually stating his opinion in an apodictic manner, and often cutting off other panelists by declaring their opinion "Wrong!", or putting a question to the panel, listening to other opinions, before finally giving his opinion as "the correct answer".
 Discussions in the McLaughlin Group tended to run until the very last few seconds of airtime, when McLaughlin would rather abruptly end each episode by saying "Bye-bye!".
-McLaughlin's style and mannerisms were parodied by comedians and other commentators, most notably Dana Carvey of Saturday Night Live.
-McLaughlin enjoyed SNLs recurring McLaughlin Group sketches, even making a 1991 cameo appearance as the Grim Reaper in one of them.

 McLaughlin also hosted the interview show John McLaughlin's One on One, first telecast in 1984, and ended in 2013.
 Also from 1989 through 1994, he produced and hosted McLaughlin, a one-hour nightly talk show on CNBC.
 For a short while in 1999, he hosted an MSNBC show, McLaughlin Special Report.
 The show was announced on January 22, and its cancellation was announced on February 25.
-A revival of The McLaughlin Group debuted in 2018, and retains McLaughlin's name in the show's title despite his death.
+A revival of The McLaughlin Group ran briefly in 2018, retaining McLaughlin's name in the show's title (despite his death, see following).